chighum/Homework12-Employee_Tracker/README.md

 ## Installation

-Download this repository, run npm i to install the packages, and then run node index.js to start the application
+Download this repository, run npm i to install the packages, and then run node index.js to start the application.

 ## Usage

-You will have to follow the installation instructions to use this project on your own as it is not deployed on the web
+You will have to follow the installation instructions to use this project on your own as it is not deployed on the web.

+You can see a step by step video of how to initiate and use the application below:

 ## License